um-acs/acs_docs/docs/pegasus/p_faqs.rst

 Pegasus FAQs - Frequently Asked Questions
 =========================================

-Detailed information for FAQ topics is available here and in :ref:`IDSC ACS Policies<policies>`
+Detailed information for FAQ topics is available here and in `IDSC ACS Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__

 If you are new to Pegasus and HPC clusters, review this documentation on the Pegasus system, the job scheduler, and modularized software.